-Son of former Major League infielder Carlos "Café" Martinez, who played parts of seven seasons with the White Sox (1988-90), Indians (1991-93) and Angels (1995)...his father famously hit a fly ball while with the Indians that bounced off Jose Canseco's head for a home run...his brother, Teodoro Martinez, played in the Rangers (2009-14) and Yankees (2015) minor league organizations...resides in La Guaira, Venezuela.
+Son of former Major League infielder Carlos "Café" Martinez, who played parts of seven seasons with the White Sox (1988-90), Indians (1991-93) and Angels (1995)...His father famously hit a fly ball while with the Cleveland Indians that bounced off Jose Canseco's head for a home run at Cleveland Municipal Stadium on May 26, 1992...His brother, Teodoro Martinez, played in the Rangers (2009-14) and Yankees (2015) minor league organizations...Has a son, Mathias, and daughter, Alana...Resides in La Guaira, Venezuela.

 Played his first full season in the Major Leagues ...
 Ranked among National League rookies in home runs (14, 8th), RBI (46, T10th), runs scored (47, 8th) and walks (32, 8th) ...
 Batted .309, leading all MLB rookies with 300 or more plate appearances ...
 Named National League Rookie of the Month for September batting .345 (29-84) with 4 HR and 18 RBI ...
 Reached base safely in 27 straight games to end the regular season, a team high and the longest streak by a Cardinals rookie since Albert Pujols reached safely in 48 straight in 2001 ...
 Hit a career-high 14 home runs, at any level in his career, with St. Louis.
 Had 15 home runs total including one on rehab with Palm Beach (A) ...
 Led MLB and posted the highest single-season pinch-hit batting average (since 1974) in Cardinals history at .462 (12-26) and T6th in the National League with two PH home runs ...
 Hit pinch-hit home runs at PHI (6/21) off Joaquin Benoit and vs. COL (7/24) off Chris Rusin ...
 Of his 14 home runs, seven tied the game or gave the Cardinals the lead ...
 Had a career-high 10-game hit streak from 8/30-9/8, batting .484 (15-31, 3 HR, 8 RBI) during the stretch ...
 Recorded 2 RBI in consecutive games for the first time in his career (9/29-30) ...
 Tallied a pinch-hit single in the 6th inning off Aaron Wilkerson to break up a perfect game on the final day of the regular season vs. MIL (10/1) ...
 Batted .500 (4-8) with the bases loaded including his first career grand slam at CIN (8/6) off Homer Bailey during a season-high nine-run 4th inning of a 13-4 win.
 Was his first professional grand slam since 2007 with Bristol in the Appalachian League ...
 Belted two home runs in a game vs. MIL (6/13-Game 1) with a pair of solo blasts off Brent Suter (5th inning) and Neftali Feliz (8th inning).
 Was his first multi-home run game since 2007 with Bristol ...
 Hit two home runs in a game for the second time at SD (9/5) with a 1st inning shot off Travis Wood and a 7th inning shot off Buddy Baumann ...
 Hit his first MLB home run vs. TOR (4/25) off Joe Biagini.
 His late father Carlos, also hit his first MLB home run against the Blue Jays (5/27/1989 w/CWS).